BINBINCC/Full-length-transcript-data-processing-flow/README.md

 ## Alignment of FL isoform to the annotated genes and Statistics information
 `sh 03.Align_FLisoformToGene.sh`

-All collapsed Full-lenght isoform were aligned to annotated genes using SHELL script.
+All collapsed Full-lenght isoform were aligned to annotated genes using SHELL script and statistics information.